Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 Less than 100,000 - Gisborne,Tasman, Nelson, Marlborough, Westland

-More densely populated regions like Auckland, Wellington and lessor extent Canterbury and Waikato regions, have better 'urban metro' style public transport services.
-Less populated regions like the Westland region have little or no public transport services.
-So it is time to reform public transport in Aotearoa New Zealand.
+More densely populated regions like Auckland, Wellington and lessor extent Canterbury and Waikato regions, have better 'urban metro' style public transport services, while the remaining regions having lower populated urban, semi-rural and rural communities, the cost to maintain and operate a regional public transport system is expensive, resulting in little or no public transport services as the case in the Westland region.

 In October 2022, the government announced the introduction of a national 'open' integrated 'tap and travel' payment/ticketing system from 2024, for use on all subsidised 'turn and go' urban metro rail, bus, ferry, on-demand buses and regional passenger rail services across the country's 16 regions, creating a framework for an integrated national public transport network.

-In September 2023, Parliament passed the Land Transport Management (Regulation of Public Transport) Amendment Bill, that changes the Land Transport Management Transport Act 2003, allowing regional councils to work together in providing better inter-regional public transport services.
+In September 2023, Government passed the Land Transport Management (Regulation of Public Transport) Amendment Bill, that changes the Land Transport Management Transport Act 2003, allowing regional councils to work together in providing better urban, regional and inter-regional public transport services.

 Who would operate the National Public Transport Network